McLean Hospital 115 Mill Street Belmont, MA 02478

 Dr. Weiss and colleagues have developed a group treatment for patients with co-occurring substance use disorders and bipolar disorder that has been tested and proven to be effective.
 This method, integrated group therapy (IGT), was named one of only five “examples of promising behavioral therapies for adult patients with co-occurring conditions” in a recent National Institute on Drug Abuse research report.

-In collaboration with Yale University, McLean’s Division of Alcohol and Drug Abuse (DADA) is the Regional Research and Training Center for the New England Consortium Node of the National Institute on Drug Abuse Clinical Trials Network (CTN).
+In collaboration with Yale University, McLean’s Substance Use Disorders Division is the Regional Research and Training Center for the New England Consortium Node of the National Institute on Drug Abuse Clinical Trials Network (CTN).
 CTN’s primary goal is to improve the overall quality of drug abuse treatment in community settings by bringing university-affiliated researchers and community-based clinicians together to design clinical trials that test the effectiveness of behavioral, pharmacological, and integrated behavioral and pharmacological treatment interventions across a broad range of community-based settings and diverse patient populations.
 Another major goal is to implement addiction treatment studies in community programs so patients receive full benefit of the evolving science of addiction treatment.
-DADA researchers have played a leading role in the CTN and Dr. Weiss’ lab incorporates findings from these studies and delivers cutting-edge, evidence-based treatments.
+Division researchers have played a leading role in the CTN and Dr. Weiss’ lab incorporates findings from these studies and delivers cutting-edge, evidence-based treatments.

 Sleep disruption appears to indicate vulnerability to post-traumatic stress disorder (PTSD) as well as being a symptom of PTSD.
 In the study “Changes in Sleep Disruption in the Treatment of Co-occurring Post-Traumatic Stress Disorder and Substance Use Disorders,” improvement in sleep during treatment was associated with better overall PTSD outcomes.
 These results suggest that residual sleep disruption following PTSD treatment is common in women with co-occurring PTSD and substance use disorders.